0xTaoDev/jupiter-python-cli/README.md

 # 🗨️ Q&A
 ### Where are my private keys?
-Your private keys are stored in `wallets.json`.
+*Your private keys are stored in `wallets.json`.*
 ### Is there any fees when swapping using CLI?
-There are no additional fees in the CLI when performing swaps via the CLI; the costs should be the same as using the Jupiter UI.
+*There are no additional fees when performing swaps via the CLI; the costs should be the same as using the Jupiter UI.*
 ### Does sniper bot remains running if I close the CLI?
-If you close the CLI, the sniper bot will stop running.
+*If you close the CLI, the sniper bot will stop running.*
 ### Is it possible to swap any tokens?
-You can only swap tokens that are listed on Jupiter based on their criterias.
+*You can only swap tokens that are listed on Jupiter based on their criterias.*

 # 🚨 Known bugs
 ### ImportError: sync_native from spl.token.instructions